 All of us want to perform at work.
-In this article, the author attempts to list some simple ways to improve personal and group effectiveness.
+In this article, I will try to list some simple ways to improve personal and group effectiveness.

 By being effective, I mean producing more results with the same efforts.
-But before we can talk of achieving results, how many of us are clear what is the result we want to accomplish?
+But before we can talk of achieving results, let us ask ourselves how many of us are clear what is the result we want to accomplish?
 Are we clear what exactly we are up to - what is our goal or objective?

 At work, we get so deeply involved grappling with one problem after another that we have no time to raise our head above our shoulders to see where is our destination and which way we are heading.

-The author seeks to drive home the need to define the goals clearly for every single task and explains with examples and illustrations how it helps.
-Having defined the objectives, he discusses how to maximise the outputs of the team working for that objective?
+In this article, we will emphasise the need to define the goals clearly for every single task and explain with examples and illustrations how defining goals helps.
+Having defined the objectives, we will discusses how to maximise the outputs of the team working for that objective?

 Moreover, having defined the objectives, how do you go about achieving the goal?
 How do you ensure that the team does not work at tangents but contributes to the common goal?
-The author attempts to list steps for effectiveness by identifying strategic issues.
+We will attempt to list steps for effectiveness by identifying strategic issues.

-The author highlights the difference between Objective and Means, Long Term Goals and Short Term Goals.
-It also warns how dangerous it is to concentrate on only Means and Short Term Goals without keeping an eye on the Objective.
-The author concludes that Goal Orientation is not only the key to personal and group effectiveness in every activity, it is also the key to business effectiveness.
-The author explains in a unique and simple way the meaning of Business Process Re-engineering (BPR) and how Goal Orientation is the basis of BPR.
+We will highlight the difference between Objective and Means, Long Term Goals and Short Term Goals.
+The article also warns how dangerous it is to concentrate on only Means and Short Term Goals without keeping an eye on the Objective.
+We will find that Goal Orientation is not only the key to personal and group effectiveness in every activity, it is also the key to business effectiveness.
+We will also understand in a simple and unique way the meaning of Business Process Re-engineering (BPR) and how Goal Orientation is the basis of BPR.